-In the world of continuous integration builds and continuous delivery pipelines, it’s not unusual to require a depth 1 git clone in your DevOps routines.
+In the world of continuous integration builds and continuous delivery pipelines, it’s not unusual to require a git clone depth 1 in most DevOps routines.

-When you perform a dept 1 git clone operation, the only thing you pull back from the remote repository is the latest commit on your specific git branch of interest.
-By default, it’s the master branch that gets cloned and checked out, but you can alter this behavior through the use of the –branch switch and providing a branch name after it.
+When developers perform a git clone depth 1operation, the only thing they pull back from the remote repository is the latest commit on the specific git branch of interest.
+By default, it’s the master branch that gets cloned and checked out.
+However, developers can alter this behavior with the –branch switch and providing a branch name after it.

 A git clone depth 1 operation isn’t something a typical software developer will need to do.
-When programming, it is useful to have a complete git history, along with the ability to inspect any git branch being used for parallel feature development.
-But continuous integration builds and automation scripts rarely need a commit history.
-They usually only need one commit on a specific branch, along with any associated git submodules, and that’s what a depth 1 git clone provides.
+It’s useful for developers to have a complete git history, along with the ability to inspect any git branch used for parallel feature development when programming.
+But continuous integration builds, and automation scripts rarely need a commit history.
+They usually only need one commit on a specific branch, along with any associated git submodules.
+Hence, that’s what a git clone depth 1 provides.

 How to do a git clone of depth 1

-- Run the shallow git clone command in the terminal window
+- Run the shallow git clone command in the terminal window; and

-It’s worth noting that the depth 1 clone operation only pulls done one branch.
-If the remote repository contains other branches, you will not be able to check them out locally without a pathspec error.
+Developers should be aware that the depth 1 clone operation only pulls down one branch.
+If the remote repository contains other branches, they won’t be able to check them out locally without a pathspec error.